ohorban/search_engine/README.md

     1. This query shows the hostnames that you have downloaded the most webpages from:
        ```
-       select * from metahtml_rollup_host order by hostpath desc limit 100;
+       select * from metahtml_rollup_host2 order by hostpath desc limit 100;
        ```

 1. Take a screenshot of an interesting search result.